ndcbe/data-and-computing/fall2023/project.md

 ### Submission

-Each person (or team) will submit their revisions via GitHub.
+Each person (or team) will submit their revisions via a GitHub pull request (PR).
 See [](../notebooks/contrib/contribute.md) for instructions.
 We are doing this so everyone practices using GitHub.
+In your GitHub PR, update a new version of the notebook with the same file name as the current version (before revisions).
+This way GitHub will recognize you as a contributor to that file.

 You will also submit via Gradescope up to 1-page (PDF) highlighting the key revisions you made.
 In this document, you need to clearly articulate your intellectual contributions.
+Please also include a link to the GitHub pull request that contains the final version of your revised notebook.

 ### Anticipated Time Requirements